tagezi/loconfunmacro/README.md

-# loconfunmacro
+# loconfuscripts
-The Macros merges describing the function in LO
+The script merges describing the function in LO